 A bush in the back of tall twigs provides a nice backdrop.
 In this case, make sure to keep small white between the edges of twigs and bush foliage to make the twigs stand out in the front.
 In the absence of colour, this small white space is necessary to avoid different elements blending into each other.

 This should get you started.
 Try different branch shapes and use template below to practice.
-You can find many more examples to practice in Mini Landscapes
+My workbooks contain more content and hands on exercises to try.
+You can find many more examples to practice in Mini Landscapes.